Here are the best ways I know to increase your chances of getting a songwriting staff writing deal with a publisher:

 If there’s a publisher you are interested in and you are able, go to writer’s nights where they are featuring their writers.
 Buy them a drink.
 Meet their writers.
 Mix and mingle.
 Go to events where publishers are speaking.
 Attend industry events.
 Publishers are much more likely to sign someone they know over a stranger.
 The more publishers you get to know, the better your chances are.

-We’ve had at least 3 people from SongTown get staff writing deals this past year.
-Writing with them or with other signed writers is always a good move.
+We’ve had at least 12 people from SongTown get staff writing deals.
+Co-writing with them or with other signed writers is always a good move.
 Again, it’s best not to ask them out of the blue as strangers, but to get to know them before you ask them to write.
+If you’re new to co-writing Mastering Co-writing is a helpful book that will show you the ropes.

 Do your homework.